elboaf/Heresy/README.md

 Overview

-Heresy is a custom addon designed to assist priests in World of Warcraft by automating various tasks such as healing, buffing, dispelling, and assisting party members.
-The addon is particularly useful for managing mana, healing party members, and providing support during combat.
+Heresy is a Lua-based addon for World of Warcraft designed to assist players, particularly Priests, in managing buffs, healing, dispelling, and combat assistance in a party or raid environment.
+The addon automates many tasks such as buffing party members, healing, dispelling debuffs, and assisting in combat by casting offensive spells on party members' targets.
 Features

-    Healing Automation: Automatically heals party members based on their health percentage.

-    Buff Management: Buffs party members with spells like Power Word: Fortitude and Divine Spirit.
+Automatic Buffing: Automatically buffs party members with spells like Power Word: Fortitude, Divine Spirit, and Shadow Protection.

+Healing: Heals party members based on their health percentage, prioritizing emergency heals during combat.

-    Dispel and Cure Disease: Automatically dispels harmful debuffs and cures diseases from party members.
+Dispelling: Automatically dispels harmful debuffs from party members using Dispel Magic and Cure Disease.

-    Assist Mode: Assists party members by casting offensive spells like Smite, Shadow Word: Pain, and Mind Blast on their targets.
+Combat Assistance: Assists party members by casting offensive spells like Smite, Mind Blast, and Mind Flay on their targets.

-    Mana Management: Automatically drinks to restore mana when it is low and uses Quel'dorei Meditation in combat.
+Mana Management: Automatically drinks mana potions or uses Quel'dorei Meditation when mana is low.

-    Follow Party Member: Follows a designated party member when not engaged in combat or drinking.
+Mount Management: Automatically mounts or dismounts based on the buff status of a designated party member (e.g., "Rele").

+Levitate: Automatically casts Levitate when the player has the necessary feathers in their inventory.

+Champion Buffing: Designates a champion and buffs them with Proclaim Champion and Champion's Grace.

+Configuration

+The addon is highly configurable through in-game slash commands and global variables.
+Key configuration options include:

+Mana Thresholds: Set thresholds for when to start drinking, stop drinking, and use mana potions.

+Health Thresholds: Set thresholds for when to heal party members and when to prioritize emergency heals.

+Buff Throttling: Prevent excessive buffing by setting a cooldown duration between buffing cycles.

+Assist Mode: Toggle combat assistance on or off.

+Slash Commands

+    /heresy: Main command to execute the addon's logic, including healing, buffing, and assisting.

+    /heresyassist: Toggles assist mode on or off.

+    /heresy-champ: Designates the currently targeted player as the champion.

+    /heresy-rebuff: Resets the buffing throttle and immediately attempts to rebuff party members.

 Installation

 Download the Heresy.lua file.

-    Place the file in your World of Warcraft Interface/AddOns directory.
+Place the file in your World of Warcraft Interface/AddOns/Heresy directory.

-    Rename the file to Heresy.lua if necessary.

-    Restart World of Warcraft or use the /reload command to load the addon.
+Restart World of Warcraft or reload the UI.

+The addon will be automatically loaded and ready to use.

 Usage

-    Main Command: Use the /heresy command to trigger the addon's main functionality.
-This will check for healing needs, manage mana, buff party members, and assist in combat if assist mode is enabled.
+Buffing: The addon will automatically buff party members when out of combat and mana is above the configured threshold.

+Healing: The addon will heal party members based on their health percentage, prioritizing emergency heals during combat.

+Dispelling: The addon will automatically dispel harmful debuffs from party members.

-    Assist Mode Toggle: Use the /heresyassist command to toggle assist mode on or off.
-When assist mode is on, the addon will assist party members by casting offensive spells on their targets.
+Combat Assistance: When assist mode is enabled, the addon will assist party members by casting offensive spells on their targets.

-Configuration

-The addon comes with predefined thresholds and settings, but you can modify the following variables in the Heresy.lua file to suit your needs:

-    DRINKING_MANA_THRESHOLD: The mana percentage at which the addon will stop drinking (default is 80%).

-    EMERGENCY_HEALTH_THRESHOLD: The health percentage below which the addon will perform emergency healing even while drinking (default is 30%).

-    HEALTH_THRESHOLD: The health percentage below which the addon will heal party members (default is 70%).
+Mana Management: The addon will automatically drink mana potions or use Quel'dorei Meditation when mana is low.

+Mount Management: The addon will automatically mount or dismount based on the buff status of a designated party member (e.g., "Rele").

+Dependencies

+QuickHeal: The addon relies on the QuickHeal_Priest_FindHealSpellToUse function for determining the appropriate healing spell to use.
+Ensure that QuickHeal is installed and functioning correctly.

 Notes

-    The addon is designed to work with the priest class and assumes you have the necessary spells and abilities.

-    Ensure you have the appropriate drinks in your inventory for mana restoration.

-    The addon will announce in the party chat when it needs to drink after combat if mana is low.

-Support

-For any issues or suggestions, please contact the addon's author or submit an issue on the repository where you found this addon.
+The addon is designed for Priests but can be adapted for other classes with minor modifications.

+The addon uses a throttling mechanism to prevent excessive buffing.
+Use the /heresy-rebuff command to manually reset the throttle if needed.

+The addon assumes that the player has the necessary items (e.g., mana potions, feathers) in their inventory for certain functions (e.g., drinking, levitating).

 License

-This addon is provided as-is, without any warranty.
+This addon is released under the MIT License.
 Feel free to modify and distribute it as you see fit.
+Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Support

+For support or to report issues, please open an issue on the GitHub repository.

-Enjoy your time in Azeroth with the Heresy addon!
+Enjoy your time in Azeroth with Heresy!